wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 let puk = "0123456789" // User's input.
 You should validate RC & PUK with using PA2OtpUtil

-// Create activation object with recovery code and PUK guard let activation = PowerAuthActivation(recoveryCode: recoveryCode, recoveryPuk: puk)?.with(name: deviceName) else {
+// Create activation object with recovery code and PUK guard let activation = PowerAuthActivation(recoveryCode: recoveryCode, recoveryPuk: puk)?
+    .with(name: deviceName) else {
         // Recovery code or PUK is not valid.
 }

 // Create a new activation with just created activation object